 Overall, how was your trip?

 The highlight was probably seeing humpback whales breaching the water.
 The landscapes and wildlife were fantastic and we were able to get very close to whales, penguins, seals and sea birds.
-There were many interesting people on board and the academic staff from One Ocean were really knowledgeable.
+There were many interesting people on board and the academic staff from the ship's operator were really knowledgeable.
 The food on board was good and plentiful.
 I would probably have liked to do some more challenging hikes but I appreciate that is difficult with some of the passengers on board.
 I wouldn't go back because it's just so far to travel and always had it in my mind that it was a once in a lifetime trip.
 I would consider and Arctic trip.

 In one sentence, what did you think of Antarctica?
 Did it live up to your expectations?